That's My Bae: 2015: That's My Bae: "Twerk It" Dance Contest and line-up changes

-2016–2019: JV's departure, Acting ventures, concert, first anniversary and disbandment
+2016–2019: JV's departure, Acting ventures, concert, first anniversary

 After the end of ATM with the Baes, That's My Bae appeared in several other segments of Eat Bulaga!, including Hotline Bae, Dancing in Tandem, and Kalyeserye.
 Kenneth Medrano was even given a minor role as Peping during the flashback retelling of Nidora and Anselmo's love story in Kalyeserye.
 The members of That's My Bae were also included in AlDub's wedding entourage for Kalyeserye.

 In February 2016, JV Suzara decided to leave the group after his short stint as a member.
 Suzara then formed his own group called Bae Alert, an all-male dance group composed of other semi-finalists from the That's My Bae: "Twerk It" Dance Contest segment of Eat Bulaga!.
 Meanwhile, That's My Bae continued on with only six members.

 In March 2016, the members of the group were included in the cast of the "Walang Kapalit" episode of the annual Eat Bulaga!
 Lenten Special presentation.
 Medrano was given a main role, while the other members made cameo appearances during the episode.
 Although Medrano had a supporting role in Buena Familia, his participation in the Lenten special was his first portrayal as a lead role.
 In June 2016, Medrano starred in the morning drama series Calle Siete, and was paired with showbiz newcomer Taki Saito.
 Soon, Saito was regularly performing with That's My Bae on Eat Bulaga!.
 Meanwhile, Kim Last was added as a regular cast member of the Sunday comedy-variety show Sunday PinaSaya.

 On October 8, 2016, was declared by Eat Bulaga! as "Bae Day" in order to celebrate the anniversary of the formation of That's My Bae.
 On that day, Eat Bulaga! also announced that the group will be given their own television show entitled Trops with Taki Saito.
 This is the debut television series of the group.
 They will also be accompanied by showbiz newcomer, Toni Aquino, daughter of Eat Bulaga! host Ruby Rodriguez.
 Trops is That's My Bae's first acting career as a group.
 The show premiered on October 24, 2016.
 It is produced by TAPE, Inc. and broadcast on GMA Network.

 On December 3, 2016, Eat Bulaga! announced that the group with Taki Saito will be having its first ever concert on December 16, 2016, in SM City North EDSA Sky Dome.
 However, due to an undeclared reason, the concert was cancelled.
 The concert was rescheduled on March 24, 2017, and is titled #TropsGoals: Party with the Baes.